mikepeiman/mikepeiman/README.md

 - 🧠 **Visionary Systems Architect & Solopreneur** on a mission to build a comprehensive **LifeOS (Operating System for Life)**.
 - ⚡ **Currently Focused On**:
     - **Metabrain:** Architecting the foundational engine for LifeOS, centered on a revolutionary "Metatag" data structure.
-    - **AI-Augmented Development:** Creating an AI-first workflow (the "AIF-SDE") to rapidly build and deploy a portfolio of niche software applications.
+    - **AI-Augmented Development:** Creating an AI-first workflow and other tools to rapidly build and deploy a portfolio of niche software applications.
     - **Pax Fluxia:** Developing an HD remake and evolution of a classic indie RTS game, focusing on elegant mechanics and deep strategic play.
-- 🌱 **Core Philosophy**:
+- 🌱 **Design Philosophy**:
     - **Integration over Fragmentation:** Build unified systems that mirror the interconnected nature of life.
-    - **AI as a True Partner:** Leverage AI not just as a tool, but as a collaborative partner in thought and creation.
+    - **AI as an Effectiveness Multiplier:** Leverage AI to augment your intelligence and multiply your operational capacity.
-    - **Remove Barriers to Action:** Design low-friction tools that empower focus and flow.
+    - **Remove Barriers to Action:** Maximize efficiency, intuitiveness, effectiveness, and joy of use.
+Minimize demands on user.

 ---